Sonprayag

 Sonprayag is a village in the Rudraprayag district of Uttarakhand state in India.
-Approx. 73 Kilometres from Rudraprayag Town, the district headquarter.
+Approximately 73 Kilometres from Rudraprayag Town, the district headquarter.
 Situated on the banks of river Mandakini River, it is a proposed Y-forked railway junction on Chota Char Dham Railway for two different railways going to Kedarnath and Badrinath.

 Geography

 Nearby are Kedarnath and Badrinath, the holiest places of Hinduism called Chota Char Dham.

 Transport

 It is a terminating junction on the Karanprayag-Saikot-Sonprayag Kedarnath Railway route of Chota Char Dham Railway.